Bioconductor/bioc_git_transition/README.md

 * To participate in the current testing cycle, communicate a single ssh public key to martin.morgan at roswellpark.org.
-Alternatively, provide a github id and we'll use the first key in `https://github.com/<github_id>.keys`
+Alternatively, provide a GitHub id and we'll use the first key in `https://github.com/<github_id>.keys`

 ## Usage: clone, push, pull, etc.